-- 5.5.1 All study investigational products and other trial related medical products shall be approved for importation, exportation or destruction by the MCAZ.
-Approval to import or export products for clinical trials shall only be granted to clinical research entities whose study has been approved by The Authority.
-Applicants are required to submit an application for authorisation to import investigational products.
-The application shall contain the following: - 5.5.1.1 A cover letter stating the full name and address of the innovator and /or manufacturer, the study Sponsor and the recognized clinical research entity, the name/description of the investigational product, placebo and quantity to be imported; - 5.5.1.2 The quantity and source of each investigational product and trial related products to be imported; - 5.5.1.3 Shipment documents and invoices of the product purchased/ to be purchased indicating quantities; - 5.5.1.4 A certificate of analysis of investigational products for all batches of each product to be imported; - 5.5.1.5 Lot Release certificate(s) (where applicable) for all batches to be imported. - 5.5.2 On submission of the above, an application for an import permit will be processed within five (5) working days. - 5.5.3 The investigational product shall be appropriately labeled with the approved labels to indicate that samples are for the conduct of clinical trials only.
-The label shall bear the following as the basic information: - 5.5.3.1 For Clinical Trial purposes ONLY - 5.5.3.2 Trial name - 5.5.3.3 Expiry date (if applicable) - 5.5.3.4 Dosage (if applicable) - 5.5.3.5 Investigational Product identity number. - 5.5.4 Products imported may be inspected by officials of the Authority at the port of entry before they are released to the recognized clinical research entity. - 5.5.5 For investigational products purchased locally, the Principal Investigator shall document the source, proof of purchase, quantities purchased and Certificate of Analysis for each batch of Investigational Products.
+- 5.5.2.1 Applicants are required to submit an application for authorisation to import investigational products.
+The application shall contain the following: - i.
+A cover letter stating the following: - a. full name and address of the innovator and /or manufacturer, - b. the study Sponsor and the recognized clinical research entity, - c. the name/description of the investigational product, placebo and quantity to be imported; - d. batch number(s) and - e. shelf life of each investigational product to be imported.
+NB: In line with section 48(1) of Medicines and Allied Substance Control Regulations, no person shall, without the approval of the Authority, import into Zimbabwe any medicine, which has less than one-half of its shelf life remaining. - ii.
+The quantity and source of each investigational product and trial related products to be imported; - iii.
+Shipment documents and invoices of the product purchased/ to be purchased indicating quantities; - iv.
+A certificate of analysis of investigational products for all batches of each product to be imported; - v.
+Lot Release certificate(s) (where applicable) for all batches to be imported. - vi.
+Proof of payment of the appropriate fee - 5.5.2.2 On submission of the above, an application for an import permit will be processed within five (5) working days. - 5.5.2.3 Incomplete applications will be rejected and the applicant will be required to resubmit a complete application for authorisation to import the investigational products, and the applicant is required to submit a new application including proof of payment of the appropriate fee. - 5.5.2.4 The investigational product shall be appropriately labeled with the approved labels to indicate that samples are for the conduct of clinical trials only.
+The label shall bear the following as the basic information: - i.
+For Clinical Trial purposes ONLY - ii.
+Trial name - iii.
+Expiry date (if applicable) - iv.
+Dosage (if applicable) - v.
+Investigational Product identity number.

+- 5.5.2.5 Products imported may be inspected by officials of the Authority at the port of entry before they are released to the recognized clinical research entity. - 5.5.2.6 For investigational products purchased locally, the Principal Investigator shall document the source, proof of purchase, quantities purchased and Certificate of Analysis for each batch of Investigational Products.
+Study medicines sourced locally should be obtained from approved wholesalers or manufacturers ONLY unless approved by the Authority in writing.
 Copies of all documents on investigational products, whether purchased locally or imported shall be kept on site for verification and accountability during GCP inspections.